Vardot/varbase_components/components/molecules/callout/README.md

 ```
 {% include 'varbase_components:callout' with {
   type: 'bs-callout-danger',
-  content: '<h4>This is a danger callout.</h4> Example text to show it in action.'
+  content: '<strong>This is a danger callout.</strong> Example text to show it in action.'
 } %}
 ```